frankmarra/Ride_Review/README.md

 ## Getting Started:

-#### We here at Ride Review want to help you plan out the ultimate ride experience!
-On our landing page, you can see all of the coasters that we have rated.
+#### We here at Roller Coaster Round Up want to help you plan out the ultimate ride experience!
+On our landing page, you can see all of the coasters that at the four parks.
 Clicking an image will bring you to the coaster details.
 Here, you can see all sorts of information to help you decide which rides you want to go on on your next theme park adventure.
+Want to see all of the coasters at a particular park?
+Just hover over the parks dropdown in the nav bar and select which park you want to see.

 ## Coming Soon:

 #### Look up coasters by type!

-#### Look up coasters by theme park!

 ## Credits: